Minimal infective dose: Consequences

 The existence of this relation has a first important consequence: the proportionality factor, symbolized by the letter r, corresponds precisely to the probability of the effect considered when the dose is equal to one bacterial cell.
-As a result, the minimum infective dose is exactly equal to one bacterial cell: this is far from the traditional notion mentioned at the beginning of this article.

-Proportionality has a second consequence, which is obvious: when the dose is divided by ten, the probability of observing the effect is also divided by ten.
+As a result, the minimum infective dose is exactly equal to one bacterial cell, deviating from the traditional notion of the MID.
+Proportionality has a second consequence: when the dose is divided by ten, the probability of observing the effect is also divided by ten.

-There is a third consequence, which is not so obvious: it is a relationship without threshold.
-Of course, if a portion of food does not contain the bacterium, there will be no effect.
-But in industrial practice, everything is done to reduce the probability that a serving contains the bacterium.
+Additionally, it is a relationship without threshold.
+In industrial practice, everything is done to reduce the probability that a serving contains the bacterium.
 There is therefore on the market food in which, for example, only one serving in a hundred is contaminated.
 The probability of the effect considered is then r / 100.
 If one in ten thousand is contaminated, the probability goes to r / 10,000, and so on.
 The line representing the relation can be extended towards zero: there is no threshold.